Is the “Middle Kid Syndrome” really a problem? Not if we apply the research.

 “But I don’t want to do things like my sister.”

 “I want my own stuff not these hand me downs.”

 “My coach always asks why I can’t play like my brother.”

 As soon as my third son was born I became very aware of the so-called “Middle Kid Syndrome.”
-It wasn’t hard…everyone warned me with those: “Watch out …you have a middle one now.”
+It wasn’t hard…everyone warned me with this: “Watch out …you have a middle one now.”
 So I read all those birth order books and tuned into those experts warning us of the dangers of being “sandwiched in between.”
 I quickly learned to beware: middle kids get a bad rap.
+A very bad rap.
 And research even proves it.

 A longitudinal study from Norway involving hundreds of men found that their elder sibling is smarter by an average of 3 points IQ which can be quite significant on those SATs.

 But the lead has nothing to do with genetics!

 It turns out if the first born dies, the second sib takes over that IQ lead!
 So the reason for that IQ boost?
 We talk to our oldest child more, which gives them a huge edge in language development.

 Research also shows (Shhhhh!) that the first born is more favored by their parents and the middle kid realizes that favoritism.